tekgeek88/crud-base-project-client-starter-react/README.md

-# Streamy - A React.js and react-redux web-app
+# Streamy Client - A React.js and react-redux web-app

 ## What it is